Loretta Minghella: Career

-In November 2020, it was announced that she would the next Master of Clare College, Cambridge in succession to Tony Grabiner: she took up the appointment in October 2021.
+In November 2020, it was announced that she would become the next Master of Clare College, Cambridge in succession to Tony Grabiner: she took up the appointment in October 2021.

 Personal life

 In 1992, Minghella married Christopher Parsons.
 Together they have two children: one son and one daughter.

 Minghella is an Anglican Christian.
 She attends St Barnabas Church, Dulwich, London.

 Honours

 In the 2010 New Year Honours, Minghella was appointed an Officer of the Order of the British Empire (OBE) "for services to the Financial Services Industry".
 In October 2016, she was made a Sarum Canon of Salisbury Cathedral, "recognising the contribution she has made to the national and worldwide Church".